 - Current and former spouses and domestic partners;

 - Children and individuals who share the parentage of a child;

 Community Resources are Available for Victims of Domestic Violence

 There are a significant number of organizations available to help victims of domestic violence.
 Resources can be found on the California Partnership to End Domestic Violence and the National Domestic Violence Hotline websites.
 There you will find a list of hotlines and nonprofit organizations that provide such things as shelters and counseling for victims of abuse.

 Domestic violence destroys many relationships.
 It creates such ill will among couples that makes an amicable divorce proceeding almost an impossible situation.
 A claim of domestic violence may cast a pall over the proceedings overshadowing issues of spousal support, child custody, child support and visitation.
 California is a “no fault” divorce state; however, claims of domestic violence may play a major part in how the judge rules on such issues.
-If you are contemplating a divorce in Santa Rosa, Petaluma, Ukiah, Lakeport, or any of the communities in Sonoma County, Mendocino County, or Lake County California, please contact the family law attorneys at Beck Law P.C., for a free consultation at (707) 576-7175 or visit us online.
+If you are contemplating a divorce in Santa Rosa, Petaluma, Ukiah, Lakeport, or any of the communities in Sonoma County, Mendocino County, or Lake County California, please contact the family law attorneys at Beck Law P.C., for a consultation at (707) 576-7175 or visit us online.